What partner apps will work?

 How do I receive a positive calorie adjustment?

 When your device partner projected total is Greater than your MyFitnessPal total, you will then see a positive adjustment of the difference added to your MyFitnessPal account.
 If your device partner projected total is Less than your MyFitnessPal total, you will then either see a 0, or if you have opted to turn on Negative adjustments, you will see a deduction of calories (see next section).
 Because the adjustment value is recalculated every time your device uploads new data, you should expect this value to change over the course of the day.
-If you compare Fig 3 & 4, you will see that as you earn more calories throughout the day from your partner device, your full day projection increases as well as your calories earned.

 Why are my calories deducted from goals?

 If you have opted to turn on Negative adjustments, you will see a deduction of calories.
 If the adjustment is negative this indicates the partner's reported calorie burn is lower than what MyFitnessPal’s has already provided for you.
 By default, MyFitnessPal will show you only positive calorie adjustments.
 To permit negative adjustments, log in to the full MyFitnessPal site at www.MyFitnessPal.com and click the main "Settings" tab, then "Diary Settings."
 Check the box for "Enable Negative Adjustments" then click "Save Changes.”
 If you are typically unable to sync your device until late in the day, you may wish to leave negative adjustments "off."
 More information about whether you should enable negative adjustments is available here.

 Why is my "Based on" number so low?

 If you're using Google Fit, Samsung Health, or iPhone/Apple Watch to track your steps, there is currently a bug causing the "Based on" calorie number to display incorrectly.
 The total projection will still be accurate.